 You can also take a walk down Jones Street (often touted as the most beautiful street in America), enjoy Savannah’s 22 historic squares, sample pralines at City Market, and rest your head at a cozy and historic bed and breakfast.
 Trips to Savannah often include lots of walking, but if having your little one on board is making that sound like less fun than usual, everything from city tours to ghost tours are also offered via trolley ride in Savannah.
 (Kate Storm, Our Escape Clause)

 Canada’s largest ski community is also a four season resort town that offers myriad activities for anyone looking for adventure, pampering, and spending time in nature.
-We’ve spent a lot of time in Whistler, British Columbia, over the years, as it’s just 1.5 hours drive north of our home in Vancouver.
-It really does have something for everyone.
-Couples can enjoy everything from luxurious spa treatments to healthy and fine dining, active adventures like zip lining, cycling and axe-throwing (really!), to walks around lakes or hikes on mountain trails.
+We’ve spent a lot of time in Whistler, British Columbia, over the years.
+It’s close to home, just 1.5 hours drive north of Vancouver, and the village really does have something for everyone.
+Couples can enjoy everything from luxurious resort spa treatments to healthy and farm to table fine dining, active adventures like zip lining, cycling and axe-throwing (really!), to walks around lakes or hikes on mountain trails.
 Choose the activity level you’re comfortable with, or just enjoy the fresh air and people-watching on a village patio, or lounge by the pool at a five-star resort, or that hot tub in your own rental condo on the mountain.
 Go play outside!
-(Claudia, The Travelling Mom)
+(Claudia, Claudia Travels)

 Babymoon Destinations in Africa